SimonLawrenceGB/aws_restart_local/Markdown_Files/Fri_27th_Database.md

 > This ability to digest and organize various types of information side by side makes non-relational databases much more flexible than relational databases.

-## What are Database Management Systems?
+## What Are Database Management Systems?

 > Database Management Systems (DBMS) are software systems used to store, retrieve, and run queries on data.